Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/ref_Recorder.md

 Use this section to specify the output **Path** and **File Name** pattern to save the recorded images.

+> [!NOTE]
-> **Note:** Output File properties work the same for all types of recorders.
+> Output File properties work the same for all types of recorders.
 The [Unity Recorder documentation](https://docs.unity3d.com/Packages/com.unity.recorder@latest/index.html) describes these properties in detail.

 ## Alembic Settings